 - 608. Resolving Spells and Abilities - 608.1.
 Each time all players pass in succession, the spell or ability on top of the stack resolves.
 (See rule 609, "Effects.") - 608.2.
 If the object that's resolving is an instant spell, a sorcery spell, or an ability, its resolution may involve several steps.
 The steps described in rules 608.2a and 608.2b are followed first.
 The steps described in rules 608.2c-j are then followed as appropriate, in no specific order.
 The step described in rule 608.2k is followed last. - 608.2a If a triggered ability has an intervening "if" clause, it checks whether the clause's condition is true.
 If it isn't, the ability is removed from the stack and does nothing.
 Otherwise, it continues to resolve.
 See rule 603.4. - 608.2b If the spell or ability specifies targets, it checks whether the targets are still legal.
 A target that's no longer in the zone it was in when it was targeted is illegal.
 Other changes to the game state may cause a target to no longer be legal; for example, its characteristics may have changed or an effect may have changed the text of the spell.
 If the source of an ability has left the zone it was in, its last known information is used during this process.
 The spell or ability is countered if all its targets, for every instance of the word "target," are now illegal.
 If the spell or ability is not countered, it will resolve normally.
 Illegal targets, if any, won't be affected by parts of a resolving spell's effect for which they're illegal.
 Other parts of the effect for which those targets are not illegal may still affect them.
 If the spell or ability creates any continuous effects that affect game rules (see rule 613.10), those effects don't apply to illegal targets.
-If part of the effect that requires that information won't happen.
+If part of the effect requires information about an illegal target, it fails to determine any such information.
+Any part of the effect that requires that information won't happen.